Testing in-app purchases

 Testing in the BlackBerry World sandbox

-You can also use the BlackBerry World sandbox to test in-app purchases.
+You can use the BlackBerry World sandbox to test in-app purchases.
 When you use a sandbox user account to purchase digital goods from BlackBerry World, your app sends transactions to the BlackBerry World server but doesn’t charge you when you make a purchase.
-This method closely resembles the BlackBerry World storefront, so it’s a great way to test purchases in your app.
+The sandbox closely resembles the BlackBerry World storefront, so it’s a great way to test purchases in your app.
 To learn more about using the BlackBerry World storefront and the vendor portal for BlackBerry World, see the BlackBerry World documentation.

 You can test a new app in the sandbox before it is offered for sale in the BlackBerry World storefront.
 Or you can add new digital goods to an existing app that is for sale in the storefront, and test the purchase of these new digital goods.
-There is no requirement that the app that you are testing be in a draft or approved state.
+There is no requirement that the app that you are testing is in a draft or approved state.

 BlackBerry World has a cache, so when you add your app and your digital goods to the vendor portal there might be a delay before they are visible in BlackBerry World on your device.

 Tap Settings > Development Mode, then enter the ID or SKU of your app and tap Load to download your app from your vendor account.

-The Development Mode screen, where you can enter the ID of your application and download it right from your vendor account, is visible only if your device is in development mode.
+The Development Mode screen, where you can enter the ID of your application and download it right from your vendor account, is visible only if your device is in Development Mode.

 After you install your app, you can make purchases in your app without being charged, even if your app is listed as a paid app.